bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

 2. A 4-byte unsigned integer indicating how many bytes follow until the end of the block.
-Although this field would suggest maximum block sizes of 4 GiB, max block size is currently capped at 1 MiB and the default max block size (used by most miners) is 350 KiB (although this will likely increase over time).
+Although this field would suggest maximum block sizes of 4 GiB, max block size is currently capped at 1 MB and the default max block size (used by most miners) is 750 KB (although this will likely increase over time).

 3. An 80-byte block header described in the section below.